guigolab/FA-nf/README.md

 ### Configuration file
 The pipeline require as an input the configuration file with specified parameters, such as path to the input files, specie name, KEGG specie abbreviations used to obtain KO groups, and some more.

-The example of configuration file is included into this repository with name main_configuration.config
+The example of configuration file is included into this repository with name params.config

 ## Running the pipeline